 As always, caveat emptor !

 The Phrenological ChartA two-dimensional representation of the Phrenological Head is the Phrenological Chart.

 The example below was taken from the work "How to Read Character", published by Fowler in New York in 1884. (click on image to see full size)

 The craniometer, often referred to by the name of its inventor Bertillon is a specialist instrument available from the medical trade.
 It is also used for other anthropometric measurements.
-Being a specialist precision instrument, a good craniometer is quite expensive and will set you down at least $350.
+Being a specialist precision instrument, a good craniometer is quite expensive and will cost a few hundred dollars or euros.